Windows Update: Service

 Traditionally, the service provided each patch in its own proprietary archive file.
 Occasionally, Microsoft released service packs which bundled all updates released over the course of years for a certain product.
 Starting with Windows 10, however, all patches are delivered in cumulative packages.
 On 15 August 2016, Microsoft announced that effective October 2016, all future patches to Windows 7 and 8.1 would become cumulative as with Windows 10.
 The ability to download and install individual updates would be removed as existing updates are transitioned to this model.
 This has resulted in increasing download sizes of each monthly update.
-An analysis done by Computerworld determined that the download size for Windows 7 x64 has increased from 119.4MB in October 2016 to 203MB in October 2017.
+An analysis done by Computerworld determined that the download size for Windows 7 x64 has decreased from 119.4MB in October 2016 to 20.3MB in October 2017.
 Initially, Microsoft was very vague about specific changes within each cumulative update package.
 However, since early 2016, Microsoft has begun releasing more detailed information on the specific changes.

-In 2011, the update service was decommissioned for Windows 98, 98 SE, ME and NT4 and the old updates for those systems were removed from its servers.
+In 2011, the Windows Update service was decommissioned for Windows 98, 98 SE, Me and NT 4.0 and the old updates for those systems were removed from its servers.
 On August 3, 2020, the update service was decommissioned for Windows 2000, XP, Server 2003 and Vista due to Microsoft discontinuing SHA-1 updates.
-The old updates are still available on the Microsoft Update Catalog.
+As of 2021, the old updates for 2000 through Vista are still available on the Microsoft Update Catalog.
+On the same day ,SHA-1 updates were discontinued for older Windows versions prior to 7 and Server 2008.
+Updating Windows 7 and Server 2008 via the Windows Update service was also affected; however, Microsoft has provided SHA-2 patches that allowed Windows 7 and Server 2008 to continue receiving updates.